juris-daksa/food-prices-hub/README.md

     PUBLIC_HOST=your_public_host
     REACT_APP_API_HOST=http://localhost:5000    // Your database API endpoint
     ```
-- Use [food-prices-scraper](https://github.com/juris-daksa/food-prices-scraper) to collect data.
+- Data.
+Use [food-prices-scraper](https://github.com/juris-daksa/food-prices-scraper) to collect some.
+- Basic understanding of Latvian language.
 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.